Anku5hk/Programmers_guide_to_Python/book.md

 * We inherit a base/super class and use its methods/variables inside a child/sub class, but not the other way.
 Python also supports Multilevel and Multiple inheritance.
 * **super()**: This is the function to access parent's methods/variables inside of a child class, when called it returns a temporary object of parent class which then can be used to access to all of its methods/variables.
 * **Method Resolution Order (MRO)**: Is the order in which Python looks for a method in hierarchy of classes.
 The general order is **child -> parent1 -> parent2...**.
 When a method/variable is searched, it is looked for in this order.
 Any name collision is avoided by following this order.
+* Inheritance is a powerful concept and is used pretty much all the time when a software is designed using a OOP based language.
 ```Python
 ## Single Inheritance
 class MyParent: